Top 10 Reasons Why Children Who Start Reading Earlier in Life Benefit

 Sparks Creativity

-There is no doubt that reading sparks creativity and awakens your imagination.
-You simply have to open any book's pages and be transported into a different world.
-Words stimulate our imagination, and our brains can't help but translate them into images.
+Reading sparks creativity and awakens imagination.
+You must open any book's pages to be transported into a different world.
+Words stimulate our imagination, and our brains cannot help but translate them into images.

 We all know that feeling when we watch a movie adaptation of a book we have read – the characters and places always look far better in our minds!